bhourahine/daresbury_xTB/pages/tutorial/reaction.rst

    - to prepare starting structures for a reaction path search
    - perform a reaction path search with the growing string methods
-   - compare reaction paths from different semiemprical methods
+   - compare reaction paths from different semiempirical methods

 Literature